knabben/chatops/README.md

 # Cloud Native Chatbot

-Enables the operator to setup a Slack bot that receives commands execute it on specific containers and return to who requested the ouput value.
+Enables the operator to setup a Slack bot that receives commands, execute it on a specific container, and return the output value to who requested it.

+**NOTE: DON'T USE THIS IN PRODUCTION**

 ### Installation